 Kept waffling on what peak I wanted to do.
-Settled on attempting a three-fer, but the temperatures I might be pushing it.
+Settled on attempting a three-fer, but with the temperatures, I might be pushing it.
 I pulled into the parking lot for Three Sisters/Eagle Peak a bit before sunrise.
 To my surprise, the road down to the trailhead for Sunshine Mountain was closed.
 That was going to put a wrench in my plans.
 But one peak at a time…

-I headed off down the trail, the air was already warm, the cooling effects of a marine layer were not there.
+I headed off down the trail, the air was already warm, and the cooling effects of a marine layer were not there.
 I held a nice pace as I worked my way out to the peak.
 The trail was certainly more overgrown than last time.
 Toward the summit, it took a bit of poking around to find the trail.

 I was amazed at the graffiti along the trail, and the trash.
-Since this is an out and back hike, I tried to remember where the empty water bottles were to pick them up on the return.
+Since this is an out-and-back hike, I tried to remember where the empty water bottles were to pick them up on the return.
 Sadly I left the five Bud Light bottles behind.

 The summit was quiet.
 I found the benchmark and reference mark with no trouble.
 I did not find the register.